Ashwin-Pulipati/lovibe/README.md

 ### 4. Data & Infrastructure (Prisma & PostgreSQL)
 - **ORM:** Prisma is used for schema management and type-safe database queries.
 - **Persistence:** A PostgreSQL database stores user profiles, credit balances, and historical project metadata.

-## ✅ Key Features

-- **Secure Code Execution:** Run untrusted code in fully isolated, sandboxed environments powered by E2B.
-- **AI-Powered Assistance:** Integrated AI capabilities to help with code generation, debugging, and analysis.
-- **Project Management:** Create, manage, and organize your coding projects.
-- **User Authentication:** Secure sign-up and sign-in functionality with Clerk.
-- **Interactive UI:** A rich, responsive interface with a file explorer, code editor, and results viewer.
-- **Real-time Feedback:** Get instant feedback and results from your code executions.

 ## ▶️ Getting Started